dbeck/dbeck.github.io/_posts/2015-11-28-Scalesmall-W2-First-Redesign.markdown

 - [The third episode](/Scalesmall-W2-First-Redesign/) is about getting rid of bad ideas and diving into CRDTs
 - [The fourth episode](/Scalesmall-W3-Elixir-Macro-Guards/) is detour at the lands of function guard macros
 - [The fifth episode](/Scalesmall-W4-Message-Contents-Finalized/) finalized the message contents
-- [The sixth episode](//Scalesmall-W5-UDP-Multicast-Mixed-With-TCP/) is a tour on the UDP multicast and TCP land
+- [The sixth episode](/Scalesmall-W5-UDP-Multicast-Mixed-With-TCP/) is a tour on the UDP multicast and TCP land
+- [The seventh episode](/Scalesmall-W6-W7-Test-environment/) is about my test environment hardware